lewdmagic/VoreWar/Assets/Guide.md

 #### Other Race Data

-Various race attributes can be adjusted here.
+Various race attributes can be in the Setup function.

 ```lua
 output.SpecialAccessoryCount = 0;